Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Transport in EMVP Barriers

 The point $V=E_{F}$ represents a singularity in the spectrum and demands a separate discussion.
 In the absence of magnetic barriers, such a point represents the zero modes for Dirac operators and leads to the emergence of new Dirac points.
-This has been discussed in a number of recent works considering Andreev Reflection in a graphene based NIS junction \cite{Shubhro}, for the electronic states of monolayer graphene monolayer in a periodic potential \cite{Brey, CHPark2, CHPark3}.
-In presence of a magnetic barrier these zero modes become the zero modes of the of the modified Dirac operator.
-The nature of corresponding solutions are different.
-The magnetic barrier breaks the time reversal symmetry explicitly.
-The equations satisfied by $\phi_{1,2}$ will be \beq [-\partial_x^2 + (k_y - \frac{1}{\ell_B})^2]\phi_{1,2} = 0 \nonumber \eeq Thus, the solutions along the $x$-direction are either exponentially decaying or growing.
-Since these solutions exist in the region of total internal reflection we shall retain only the decaying one.
+This has been discussed in a number of recent works considering Andreev Reflection in a graphene based NIS junction \cite{Shubhro} and for electronic states of graphene in a periodic potential \cite{Brey, CHPark2, CHPark3}.
+The presence of a magnetic barrier breaks the time reversal symmetry explicitly and these zero modes become the zero modes of the modified Dirac operator and the corresponding solutions are different.
+The equations satisfied by $\phi_{1,2}$ are \beq [-\partial_x^2 + (k_y - \frac{1}{\ell_B})^2]\phi_{1,2} = 0 \eeq Thus, the solutions along the $x$-direction are either exponentially decaying or growing.
+Since these solutions exist in the region of TIR we shall retain only the decaying one.
 This can be contrasted with the case without any magnetic barrier \cite{Brey} where the equation obeyed by the zero mode solution is $-\partial_x^2 \phi_{1,2}=0$, yielding linear solutions instead of an exponential one.
-The significance of such zero modes is that on the two sides of the singular point $V=E_F$, the relative sign between the angle of incidence and the angle of refraction becomes opposite.
+The significance of such zero modes is that on the two sides of the singular point, the relative sign between the $\phi$ and $\theta$ becomes opposite.

+As $V$ is increased further beyond $E_F$, $S_F$ becomes negative and increases from $-\infty$ to $0$.
+This implies that the relative sign between the angle of incidence and refraction will remain opposite.
+For this range of $V$, the $EMVP$ barrier acts like a left-handed metamaterial with negative refraction properties.
+As long as rhs of Eq.(\ref{angle11}) remains less than $-1$ the electron wave is totally internally reflected.
+However, at very high $V$, $|S_F|$ becomes less than $1$.
+The electron wavevector will again retrace its path back to the first medium while remaining negatively refracted.
+As $V$ approaches $\infty$ the refraction angle becomes almost zero allowing the electron beam propagating along the surface normal through negative refraction.